meilisearch/specifications/text/0117-typo-tolerance-api.md

 - Required: True
 - Default: `9`

-`minWordSizeFor2Typos` permits to customize the minimum size for a word to tolerate 2 typos.
+`minWordSizeFor2Typos` customize the minimum size for a word to tolerate 2 typos.

-> Given the default value `9`, the search engine will handle up to 2 typos on a query term if its length is at least equals to 9 characters.
+> Given the default value `9`, the search engine handles up to 2 typos on a query term if its length is at least equal to 9 characters.

 ## 2. Technical Details
 tbd

 ## 3. Future Possibilities
-n/a
+-